Days of Our Lives: History

 As with all other network programming, Days of Our Lives' ratings have declined somewhat since the 1990s.
 In January 2007 it was suggested by NBC that the show "is unlikely to continue [on NBC] past 2009."
 In November 2008, in an eleventh-hour decision, it was announced the show had been renewed through September 2010.
 The 18-month renewal was down from its previous renewal, which was for five years.
 The show made somewhat of a comeback in 2009, with ratings increasing as the year progressed.
 In March 2010, the show was renewed once again through September 2011; then again on November 8, 2010, its 45th anniversary, the show was renewed for two more years through September 2013, with an option for an additional year which would keep the soap on through 2014, its 49th year on the air.
 The series received a two-year renewal in January 2014 that was set to last until September 2016.
 Beginning on November 8, 2010, which marked Days of Our Lives' 45th anniversary, the show began airing in high definition.

-The show was officially "rebooted" on September 26, 2011, in an effort to gain back its lapsed audience, appeal to long-term loyal fans, begin new stories, and boost ratings.
-Former fan favorite characters were reintroduced as part of the reboot.
+The show was officially "rebooted" on September 26, 2011, to gain back its lapsed audience, appeal to long-term loyal fans, begin new stories, and boost ratings.
+Former fan-favorite characters were reintroduced as part of the reboot.
 These included Jack Deveraux (Matthew Ashford), Carrie Brady (Christie Clark), and Austin Reed (Patrick Muldoon).
-All three, including actress Sarah Brown, were fired from the show in an effort to lower production costs.
+All three, along with actress Sarah Brown, were fired from the show to lower production costs.
 The reboot was met with mixed reviews from critics.
 Head writers hired to handle the reboot, Marlene McPherson and Darrell Ray Thomas Junior were subsequently fired due to declining ratings.
-Chris Whitesell, and former Days executive producer Gary Tomlin were rehired after being fired as part of the show's revamp.
+Chris Whitesell and former Days executive producer Gary Tomlin were rehired after being fired as part of the show's revamp.
 Daytime Emmy award winner Lorraine Broderick was hired as a member of the breakdown writing team in April 2012.
 Days of Our Lives is noted as the fourth longest running soap opera in the United States.